-Pingston is a run-of-river hydroelectric facility with installed capacity of 45 MW located on Pingston Creek southwest of Revelstoke, British Columbia near the Company's Akolkolex facility.
-Pingston, which is equally owned with Brookfield Renewable Power Inc., uses three 15 MW horizontal Pelton turbines and Leroy-Somer generators.
+The Pingston hydroelectric facility has an installed capacity of 45 MW located on Pingston Creek southwest of Revelstoke, British Columbia, near the Company's Akolkolex facility.
+Pingston is equally owned with Evolugen Trading and Marketing LP., a subsidiary of Brookfield.
+The facility uses three 15 MW horizontal Pelton turbines and Leroy-Somer generators.
 This facility began commercial operations in May 2003.
 Generation from the facility is sold to BC Hydro under a PPA that terminates in 2023.